ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `disabled` (Boolean) Default: false
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `id` (String) Unique ID for this input
+- `ignore_group_jobs_limit` (Boolean) When enabled, this job's artifacts are not counted toward the Worker Group's finished job artifacts limit.
+Artifacts will be removed only after the Collector's configured time to live.
+Default: false
 - `ingestion_lag` (Number) Use this setting to account for ingestion lag.
 This is necessary because there can be a lag of 60 - 90 minutes (or longer) before Office 365 events are available for retrieval.
 Default: 0
 - `job_timeout` (String) Maximum time the job is allowed to run (e.g., 30, 45s or 15m).
 Units are seconds, if not specified.
 Enter 0 for unlimited time.
 Default: "0"
 - `keep_alive_time` (Number) How often workers should check in with the scheduler to keep job subscription alive.
 Default: 30